A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis

-Setting the number of importance-weighted samples $R$ and the number of Monte Carlo samples $S$ typically does not require extensive tuning but does require some consideration.
-Increasing $R$ improves the model's approximation to the true marginal log-likelihood, while increasing $S$ decreases the variance of the gradient estimates $\mathbf{g}_t$.
-However, computational complexity at each fitting iteration grows with rate $\mathcal{O}(RS)$.
-One reasonable approach taken by Rainforth et al. (2019) is to choose some fixed $RS$ that converges in a reasonable amount of time (e.g., $RS = 12$) and to fit a few $(R, S)$ pairs that are factors of the chosen product (e.g., $(R, S) \in \{(4, 3), (6, 2) \}$).
-Our experiments suggest that choosing small values for $R$ and $S$ works well in practice, since increasing $R$ and $S$ too much quickly incurs high computational cost.
+Setting the number of IW samples $R$ typically does not require extensive tuning but does require some consideration.
+Empirically, we found that increasing $R$ increases the accuracy of $\boldsymbol{\theta}$ estimates.
+However, even for small $R$ (e.g., $R = 5$), amortized IWVI typically yields comparable $\boldsymbol{\theta}$ estimates to state-of-the-art MML estimation procedures in less time.
+We also found that computational efficiency increases for small $R$ then decreases as $R$ grows large (e.g., $R = 25$).
+These results suggest that $R$ may be chosen according to whether (1) computational efficiency or (2) highly accurate $\boldsymbol{\theta}$ estimates are desired: If (1), choose some small $R$ for which the algorithm converges quickly; if (2), choose the largest $R$ for which the algorithm converges in a reasonable amount of time.